jnyrup/fluentassertions/docs/BestPractices.md

 </pre></td>
 </tr><tr>
 <td>
 CollectionAssert.AreEquivalent failed.
-The expected collection contains 1 occurrence(s) of <SomeProperty: 2, OtherProperty: other>.
+The expected collection contains 1 occurrence(s) of &lt;SomeProperty: 2, OtherProperty: other>.
 The actual collection contains 0 occurrence(s).
 </td>
 <td>
 Expected collection {SomeProperty: 1, OtherProperty: item, SomeProperty: 2, OtherProperty: item} to be equivalent to {SomeProperty: 1, OtherProperty: item, SomeProperty: 2, OtherProperty: other}, but it misses {SomeProperty: 2, OtherProperty: other}.